arfanbinparvez/MC_Polygon_Mod1/README.md

 3. **Deploy Smart Contract**
    - Use the provided deployment script to deploy the ERC721A contract to the Ethereum Sepolia Testnet.
-   - Set the base URI of the contract to point to the IPFS CID of your metadata folder.
-   - Add prompt descriptions for each NFT.

 4. **Mint NFTs**
    - Execute the batch minting script to mint all 5 NFTs.